sandfox/node-hapi-redis/README.md

 If `opts.url` is supplied then `opts.host`, `opts.port`, and `opts.password` keys will be ignored.

-If you wish to use `hiredis` then just
+If you wish to use the `hiredis` parser then just:
 ```
 npm install -save hiredis
 ```
-and this module will automatically use it (unless you override that with the `parser` option)
+and this module will automatically use it (unless you override that with the `parser` option).

+The registration of this plugin will only complete on either succesful connection to the redis instance or an error.

+## Using the plugin

-One object is exposed by this plugin :
+Two objects are exposed by this plugin :

-- `client` : connection object to the redis instance
+- `client` : a redis client connection object that is connected to the redis instance
+- `library`: the redis module used by this module

 ## Example